clee3030/RezWheelsConnect/backend/flask/README.txt

-README for Trilateration Flask API
+README for Flask API
 Overview

 This Flask application provides an API for processing satellite signals to determine the position of a device using trilateration.
-The application accepts satellite positions and pseudoranges, performs calculations to find the device's location, and returns the results in JSON format.
+The application accepts satellite positions and pseudoranges, performs calculations to find the device's location, and returns the results in JSON format. (for now)
 Features

     Accepts POST requests with satellite data and pseudoranges.